Sharmaine D Barnes, LMFT, CEAP

 Through my studies in the Marriage and Family Therapy African-American Family Studies graduate program at Pacific Oaks College School of Cultural and Family Psychology, I learned about emerging theories of historical trauma and how to address African-American mental health issues from a culturally competent, multi-generational, community, and strengths-based perspective.
 I explored mental health theory and practice from a deeply culture-centered perspective and learned about the vital role African-American mental health professionals play in African-American mental health treatment, social justice, and client advocacy; therefore, I am very comfortable and knowledgeable in addressing multicultural and social justice issues such as racism, discrimination, power, privilege, and oppression.

 I consider myself a lifelong learner who continues to educate myself on new developments within the mental health field so that I can best serve my clients.
-I am warm, compassionate, and supportive; however, I'm also pretty straight forward and "keep it real."
-I gently nudge and encourage my clients to move outside their comfort zone toward personal growth and am dedicated to helping my clients work through their trauma and other presenting problems.
+I am humorous, warm, compassionate, encouraging, and supportive; however, I'm also pretty straight forward and "keep it real."
+I urge my clients to move outside their comfort zone toward personal growth and am dedicated to helping my clients work through their trauma and other presenting problems.

 In closing let me say that making the decision to start therapy is not one that is taken lightly, and the decision is one that generally takes a great deal of thought, planning, careful consideration, and courage.
 I applaud you for taking this step toward healing, and while we cannot change difficult situations of the past, we can work together to better understand and resolve current challenges in your life.